elvinos/compilersCoursework/TemplateUCL/LatestBuild/ReportSections/section1.md

 - **Number:** All numbers are defined as an integer which can then be followed by a fraction (decimal number), exponent (scientific notation) or both.
 The rules for a number are:
     - An integer must either be equal to zero or start with a non-zero digit
     - An integer can be negative using the *-* sign where positive is donated using no sign
-    - An exponent can either be *e* or *E* followed where a sign can be used
+    - An exponent can either be *e* or *E* followed by an integer with a leading sign.
+In the JSON documentation \cite{JSON95:online} it is unclear wether an exponent is allowed to have unlimited leading zeros.
     - fraction always follows an integer and can be any digit
 - **Strings and Characters:** All characters are converted into strings, surrounding the character (or list of characters) in quotation marks.
 Characters are made up of:
     - *Unicode Characters*: Allows any unicode character except **\\\ ** or "